When does the church use photography?

 Camera body: DSLR that is able to shoot in RAW [higher quality images compared to JPEG files] e.g Canon 5D MK III, Sony Alpha 7 MK2

 SD or CF Cards: In order to be able to shoot you will need a memory card to access the images.
-Wi-fi SD cards are fantastic!
-As it allows you to access the images on your phone whilst shooting from your camera [allowing for up-to-date instagram/instastory images without diluting the brand standard of your images].
+Wi-Fi SD cards are fantastic!
+They allow you to access the images on your phone whilst shooting from your camera [allowing for up-to-date instagram/instastory images without diluting the brand standard of your images].

 Card Reader: To access the images from your SD/CF cards.

 Kit bag: DSLR cameras are expensive so it is important you get a good waterproof camera bag to keep the kit in.